Archival Adventures in Small Repositories

 Cultivating Mushrooms and Minds in Concord Township

-Celia and I recently visited the Concord Township Historical Society.
-It is headquartered at the Pierce-Willits House, the birth place of the mushroom industry in the Philadelphia area, and one of the first farms to cultivate mushrooms in the country.
+Celia and I recently visited the Concord Township Historical Society, headquartered at the Pierce-Willits House.
+Frank Willits was an important figure in establishing the mushroom industry in America.

 The Concord Township Historical Society has a collection of Willits family papers that consists largely of photographs, including many early forms of photography- daguerreotypes and tintypes- from the mid to late-19th century of the Willits family and related families.
 Also included in the collection are deeds, genealogical materials, correspondence, and a Concord Mushroom Co., Inc. minute book.

-Another interesting collection we found at Concord is the papers of Beulah Newlin Pennington (1896-1990), who played a significant role in the educational life of Concord Township.
+Another interesting collection we found at Concord is the papers of Beulah Newlin Pennington (1896-1990), who played a significant role in public education in Concord Township.
 Pennington began her career as a school teacher in 1921 after the death of her husband, Frank H. Pennington.
 A graduate of West Chester University, she taught briefly at several different schools before spending twenty-two years teaching all of the grades in a one-room, red brick schoolhouse in Concord on Kirk Road known as Number Five.

 Pennington's papers consist of materials relating to her work as a teacher in Concord, such as lesson plans, grade books, writings about her experiences, and photographs.
 They also contain personal papers including a large number of photographs of the Pennington family and related families; and some local history research materials relating to her involvement with the Concord Township Historical Society.